 - Modifies the Governor's revised proposal for the Bringing Families Home Program, accepting the \$80 million delay to 2025-26 and then reducing the amount by \$40 million in 2025-26 and moving this \$40 million into 2026-27, broadening the timeline for the delay.
-Additionally, adopts corresponding trailer bill and modifies to extend local match exemption through 2027 for any remaining amount of funds for this purpose. - Rejects the Governor's proposal for first a delay, and then a May Revision cut, of \$65 million General Fund for the Home Safe Program.
-Approves trailer bill language to extend the match waiver for the funds.
-Reappropriates up to \$92.5 million General Fund from 2022-23 to be available for encumbrance or expenditure until June 30, 2026. - Approves the Governor's May Revision proposal for a cut of \$50 million General Fund for the Housing and Disability Advocacy Program.
-Approves trailer bill language to remove the program's county match requirement.
-Reappropriates up to \$100 million General Fund from 2022-23 to be available for encumbrance or expenditure until June 30, 2026.
+Additionally, adopts corresponding trailer bill and modifies to extend local match exemption through 2027 for any remaining amount of funds for this purpose. - Rejects the Governor's proposal for first a delay, and then a May Revision cut, of \$65 million General Fund for the Home Safe Program. - Approves the Governor's May Revision proposal for a cut of \$50 million General Fund for the Housing and Disability Advocacy Program.

-- Approves the Governor's May Revise Trailer Bill Proposal: Data Sharing to Quantify the Impacts of the Safety Net on the Whole Californian with modifications to include intent language about reporting of state information on housing instability and homelessness for families served by safety net programs, including the CalWORKs program. - Approves the Governor's May Revise Trailer Bill Proposal: Facility Inclusion for Community Care Expansion Preservation Program.
+- Approves legislative proposal and placeholder trailer bill language to eliminate the county match requirement in baseline Housing and Homelessness programs. - Approves the Governor's May Revise Trailer Bill Proposal: Data Sharing to Quantify the Impacts of the Safety Net on the Whole Californian as placeholder and with modifications to include how the information can relay point in time and trend data on the state of housing instability for families in the CalWORKs program. - Approves the Governor's May Revise Trailer Bill Proposal: Facility Inclusion for Community Care Expansion Preservation Program as placeholder.

-Food and Basic Needs
+Food and Hunger